mingyuya/Behavioral_Cloning/README.md

 * Augmentation (model.py lines: 55 - 59)

-  The collected data after the driving was not balanced - The number of negative-steering case is larger - is you can see in the below.
+  The collected data was not balanced - The number of negative-steering case is larger - is you can see in the below.
   ![alt text][angle_org]

   I flipped images and angles to make it balanced.
 Here is the distribution of augmented data :